Table of Contents

-Defenders of the Confederacy, as odd as that may even sound, disingenuously claim that even if this was true, that it was about a state’s right to have slaves without interference from the United States Federal Government.
+As odd as that may even sound, Defenders of the Confederacy disingenuously claim that even if this was true, it was about a state’s right to have slaves without interference from the United States Federal Government.

 The ordinances of secession were the actual legal language by which the seceded states severed their connection with the Federal Union.
-The declarations of causes, given elsewhere on this Web site, are where they tended to disclose their reasons for doing so, although only four states issued separate declarations of causes.
+The declarations of causes, given elsewhere on this Web site, tended to disclose their reasons for doing so, although only four states issued separate declarations of causes.

-The political theory of the time among secessionists required that the act of secession be carried out by a specially elected convention or by referendum.
-In this sense the “secessions” of both Missouri and Kentucky were flawed, as neither was carried out in this manner.
+The political theory of the time among secessionists required that secession be carried out by a specially elected convention or by referendum.
+In this sense, the “secessions” of both Missouri and Kentucky were flawed, as neither was carried out in this manner.
 The Missouri secession ordinance was passed by a rump legislature and never approved by the people at large.
 The Kentucky secession ordinance was adopted by a convention of 200 participants representing 65 counties, held in Russellville.

 These are offered in chronological order.
-If the state convention passed a declaration of causes document, then the header for that ordinance provides a link back to that document.
+Thus, for example, if the state convention passed a declaration of causes document, then the header for that Ordinance provides a link back to that document.

 - South Carolina